-- Only sovereigns that have defaulted will be considered. - Only first-time defaults will be considered. - A significant increase in credit risk will be the movement into a Ba (Moody's) or BB (S&P or Fitch) rating from a Baa (Moody's) or BBB (S&P or Fitch) prior to default.
+- Only sovereigns that have defaulted were considered. - Only first-time defaults were considered. - A significant increase in credit risk would be the movement into a Ba (Moody's) or BB (S&P or Fitch) rating from a Baa (Moody's) or BBB (S&P or Fitch) rating prior to default.

 Forward-looking economic information is also included in determining the EAD, LGD and PD.
-Refer to Note 16.4.4 for an explanation of forward-looking information and its inclusion in ECL calculations.
-The assumptions underlying the ECL calculation (such as how the maturity profile of PDs and how collateral values change) are monitored and reviewed periodically.
+Refer to Note 15.4.4 for an explanation of forward-looking information and its inclusion in ECL calculations.
+The assumptions underlying the ECL calculation (such as how the maturity profile of PDs and collateral values change) are monitored and reviewed periodically.